seanbechhofer/advent_of_code_2020/README.md

 If I'd *really* thought ahead, I would have used the reduce solution from the start, resulting in a one-line change for part two.

 Today I also started using `logging` rather than my own hand rolled debugging code.

+## Day 7

+Still fairly straightforward.
+Hardest bit here was the parsing.
+My data structure choice was right too as Part 2 only required minimal coding.
+The unit tests helped here as in picking up a potential off by one error in part two.